Dial – the “face” of the chronometer

 Nowadays the mother-of-pearl powder is known as a medicine, building up immunity; it is used even in cosmetics: many people think that this component in some cosmetics removes freckles and dark spots, keeps skin young and fresh.

-watch with mother-of-pearl dial obtained from shells of sea cephalopods.
+The mother-of-pearl is obtained from shells of sea cephalopods.
 It received such name not by chance, as any foreign body, getting into a shell, either a grain, or other body, is overgrown with mother-of-pearl.
 The mother-of-pearl consists of lime carbonate, exuding from a shellfish.
 This substance, fascinating people so many years, doesn’t contain a dying component, but at the same time it plays with all colors of the rainbow.
 This unique and amazing feature of mother-of-pearl depends on its complicated structure – organic lime substance, consisting of microscopic plates which are reflected from each other and refract the light rays.
 The mother-of-pearl shines with most various tones from white and rosy to practically black, thanks to the optic effect.

 The mother-of-pearl plates are widely used today in decoration of expensive interior items, various dishes and vases, photo frames, table mirrors and boxes, etc.